reasonmethis/docdocgo-core/README.md

 Example queries:

+- `/help What in the world is infinite research?`
 - `/research What are this month's most important AI news?`
 - `/research` (to see research options, including the "infinite" research)
 - `/research deeper` (to expand the research to cover more sources)